Doberman

 Ear Cleaning

-Ears should be cleaned once a week.
-Use a safe ear cleaning solution and a cotton ball, never a cotton swab.
+Ears should be cleaned once every 1 to 2 weeks.
+Use a safe ear-cleaning solution and a cotton ball.
+Never use a cotton swab, as this can potentially be dangerous.

 Eye Care